hing/Shinethemes---Sunbirdshine/README.md

 ## Bugs and Issues

 Have a bug or an issue with this theme?
-[Open a new issue](https://github.com/shinethemes/Shinethemes---Sunbirdshine/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://shinethemes.com/free-bootstrap-theme-sunbirdshine).
+[Open a new issue](https://github.com/shinethemes/Shinethemes---Sunbirdshine/issues) here on GitHub or leave a comment on the [template overview page at Shinetheme](http://shinethemes.com/free-bootstrap-theme-sunbirdshine).

 ## Creator
 Shinethemes(http://shinethemes.com)